OPARKO/goquickpay/README.md

 # goquickpay

-This is not final, and will only be worked as needed.
+This is not final, and will only be worked on as needed.